Skip to content

 How far can the 2023 Audi e-tron S go on a single charge?

 The 2023 Audi e-tron S has an EPA-estimated range of 181 to 212 miles depending on the trim.
-Keep in mind that real-world range varies — highway driving at 70+ mph, cold weather, and using the heater or AC will reduce range.
-Most owners report getting about 80-90% of the EPA number in mixed driving conditions.
+In practice, knock 10-20% off that for real life — highway speeds, cold weather, and running the heater or AC all take a bite.
+Most owners report getting about 80-90% of the EPA number in mixed driving.
+Not a dealbreaker, just worth knowing.

 What battery does the 2023 Audi e-tron S have?

-The 2023 Audi e-tron S comes with a between 95.2 and 96.5 kWh across trims battery pack.
-That's a solid-sized pack that should handle most daily driving and road trips without issue.
+The 2023 Audi e-tron S comes with a between 91 and 96.5 kWh across trims battery pack using NMC chemistry.
+That's a solid pack — handles daily driving and road trips without breaking a sweat.

 How long does it take to charge the 2023 Audi e-tron S at home?

-On a Level 2 home charger (240V), the 2023 Audi e-tron S takes about 10 hours for a full charge from empty.
-In practice, most people don't charge from completely empty — if you plug in at 30%, you're looking at maybe 7 hours to get back to full.
-Plugging in overnight works perfectly for most owners.
-A Level 1 outlet (regular 120V) is much slower — fine for topping off but not practical as your only charging option.
+On a Level 2 home charger (240V), the 2023 Audi e-tron S takes about 10 hours from empty to full.
+But nobody actually charges from empty — plug in at 30% and you're looking at maybe 7 hours.
+Overnight while you sleep, basically.
+A Level 1 outlet (regular 120V) is much slower — fine for topping off but not realistic as your only option unless your commute is very short.

 Own a Audi e-tron S?